Knut Alvsson: Rebellion

 In 1500 King Hans of Denmark, Sweden and Norway made an ill-fated attempt to conquer the Ditmarshes in Northern Germany.
-Knut Alvsson, who had married the granddaughter of Swedish King Karl Knutsson, and was involved with the Swedish Independence Party, concluded it was time to act.
-While in Sweden he participated in the Swedish National Council meeting in Vadstena Castle in 1501, at which the council approved the revolt against King Hans.
+Knut Alvsson, who had married the granddaughter of Swedish King Karl Knutsson and was involved with the Swedish Independence Party, concluded it was time to act.
+While in Sweden, he participated in the Swedish National Council meeting in Vadstena Castle in 1501, at which the council approved the revolt against King Hans.
 Knut Alvsson directed harsh accusations against King Hans' control in Norway and was provided Swedish support for his return to Norway, based on the belief that a Norwegian uprising would quickly follow the Swedish uprising.
 In 1501 he led Swedish forces in an attack on Båhus Fortress on the Swedish-Norwegian border, which Henrich Krummedige still commanded.
-Krummedige was able to hold his fief of Båhus, but Knut Alvsson captured Akershus Fortress in March 1502, although the citizens of Oslo remained pro-Danish while the nobles and bishops of the country remained neutral – presumably waiting to see which side prevailed.
+Krummedige was able to hold his fief of Båhus, but Knut Alvsson captured Akershus Fortress in March 1502, although the citizens of Oslo remained pro-Danish while the nobles and bishops of the country remained neutral—presumably waiting to see which side prevailed.

-King Hans dispatched his son Christian (later crowned King Christian II of Denmark and Norway) at the head of Danish forces; they relieved the siege of Båhus Fortress, and also captured Älvsborg Fortress across the river from Båhus Fortress in Gothenburg.
+King Hans dispatched his son Christian (later crowned King Christian II of Denmark and Norway) at the head of Danish forces; they relieved the siege of Båhus Fortress and also captured Älvsborg Fortress across the river from Båhus Fortress in Gothenburg.
 Krummedige then led forces north to finish off the rebellion by recapturing Tønsberg Fortress and investing Akershus Fortress, which Knut Alvsson was defending.

 When it became clear that the rebellion was stalemated, Knut Alvsson came on board one of Krummedige's ships under a safe conduct.
 Krummedige's men killed Knut Alvsson on 18 August 1502, either by treachery or, as alleged by Krummedige's men, in response to Knut's own violence.
 Breaking the rules of safe conduct was considered a grave treachery after the old Norse laws, which were still used in Norway at the time.
 However, the court in Oslo deemed Krummedige to have acted justly.
-The conditions for this judgement have been discussed by historians for years.
+The conditions for this judgment have been discussed by historians for years.

 The crown judged Knut Alvsson a traitor.
-Krummedige had prevailed, although Gjerset reports he was compelled to leave Norway and the uprising was not totally quelled until December 1504 (Nils Ravaldsson became the leader of the rebellion after Knut's death).
+Krummedige had prevailed, although Gjerset reports he was compelled to leave Norway, and the uprising was not totally quelled until December 1504 (Nils Ravaldsson became the leader of the rebellion after Knut's death).
 Knut Alvsson's death at the hand of Krummedige's minions caused the rebellion against the king to collapse.
 It also solidified the Danish-Norwegian ties and marked the last attempt at Norwegian independence for over 300 years.